ABF22/Behind-the-mask/README.md

 # Behind The Mask

-## To do list (to be deleted when all is done)
-- Home page - basically done
-- About page - basiclly done
-- random page give u random superhero
-- superjobs -
-    - click and see super job
-    - serach bar on superjobs
-- not found page - basically done

 ## Setup
 - First run `npm install` in the terminal.
 - Then run `npm run dev` to lanch app.